 - 2/3 cup mini chocolate chips, separated (for vegan option, try Enjoy Life)

-- 24-count mini muffin tin or silicone (I think it would be very difficult to make the recipe without this!
-Or use an 8×8 square tin)
+- 24-count mini muffin tin or silicone (Or use an 8×8 square tin for regular brownies)

 - Preheat oven to 400 degrees F.